knightazura/ghost-sdk/Git-workflow.md

 The easier it is for us to merge a PR, the faster we'll be able to do it.
 Please take steps to make merging easy and keep the history clean and useful.

-Firstly, **always work on a branch**, it will make your life much easier - honest.
+**always work on a branch**, it will make your life much easier - honest.
 Not touching the master branch will also simplify keeping your fork up-to-date.

+**use issues properly**, we have a whole set of [guidelines on how to raise an issue](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md#raising-issues).
+Bugs, changes and features are all different and should be treated differently.
+Use your commit message to close or reference issues.
+The more information you provide, the more likely it is your PR will get merged.

 *Note:* If you are not comfortable with git & using rebase, make a special 'merge' branch of your branch to do these things on, then if something goes awry you can always go back to your working branch and try again.